zongmianli/Parkour-dataset/README.md

 ```terminal
 git clone https://github.com/zongmianli/Parkour-dataset
 ```
-Unless otherwise specified in this page, the local path to the cloned repo is denoted by the symbol `${parkour_dataset}`.
+Unless otherwise specified, the path to the local `Parkour-dataset/` repo is denoted by the symbol `${parkour_dataset}` in the following parts.

 ### (Optional) Extracting frame images from video
 In terminal, run the following script to convert all videos in the dataset to image sequences.